Metrophobe/graphql/README.md

 ## Usage

 - run 'npm start' to run the server
+- go to http://localhost:5000 to use the test client
-- go to the browser and locate http://localhost:5000/gql
+- go to the browser and locate http://localhost:5000/gql to try the graphql querying syntax in an ide (graphiql)

 ## Contributing